Learning Informative Attention Weights for Person Re-Identification: Experiments

-\textbf{Training Settings of DCS-DNAS.} During the search phase of DCS-DNAS, both the architecture parameters and network parameters are trained for $300$ epochs.
-In each epoch, the network weights are trained with $80\%$ of training samples by SGD.
-The Gumbel-Softmax sampling parameters in the supergraph and the DCS-Attention modules are trained with the remaining $20\%$ using Adam.
-The initial learning rate for optimizing architecture parameters is set to $0.03$, and cosine learning rate schedule is applied.
-The initial learning rate for network parameters is set to $0.035$, and it is decayed by $10$ at the $150$-th and $240$-th epoch.

-After the search phase, we first pre-train the searched models on ImageNet.
+\textbf{Training Settings of RIB Models with Learnable Backbones.} The search phase of RIB-DCS-DNAS and RIB-CA-DNAS models take $300$ epochs.
+In each epoch, the network weights are trained with $80\%$ of the training samples by SGD.
+The architecture parameters are trained with the remaining $20\%$ using Adam.
+The initial learning rate for optimizing architecture parameters is set to $0.03$, and a cosine learning rate schedule is used.
+The initial learning rate for network parameters is set to $0.035$, and it is decayed by $10$ at the $150$-th and $240$-th epochs.
+After the search phase, we first pre-train the model with the searched architectures on ImageNet.
 Then we fine-tune the model on the Re-ID datasets.
-During the fine-tuning process, the input images are augmented by random horizontal flip, normalization, random erasing, and mixup.
 Adam is used to fine-tune the network.
 The initial learning rate is set to $0.00035$.
 All models are fine-tuned for $600$ epochs.
 The learning rate is decayed by $10$ after $300$ and $500$ epochs.

-\textbf{Tuning Hyper-Parameters by Cross-Validation.} To decide the best balancing factor $\eta$ for the IBB in the overall training loss, we perform 5-fold cross-validation on $10\%$ of the training data.
-The value of $\eta$ is selected from $\{0.1, 0.25, 0.5, 0.75, 1, 1.25, 1.5, 1.75, 2\}$.
-We select the values of $\eta$ on different datasets that lead to the smallest validation loss.
-The validation results suggest that $\eta=1$ works best for all our DCS-FB and DCS-DNAS models on different datasets.
+In our work, we build RIB-DCS-DNAS models based on FBNetV2 \cite{wan2020fbnetv2}.
+The settings for tuning $\eta$, which is the balance factor for the IBB, and the structure of the supernet of FBNetV2, FBNetV2-Large, and FBNetV2-XLarge are detailed in Section~\ref{sec:FBNet_ARCH} of the supplementary.